SM-Noushan/wtproject21/README.md

 step 1: import the database same as the file name

-step 2: save the source code (wt-project folder) inside xampp\htdocs folder
+step 2: save the source code (wt-project folder) inside xampp\htdocs